DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 When all players have either accepted or declined their gifts, Strahd mounts Beucephalus once again, bids them farewell, and notes that he looks forward to seeing them at dinner.
 He and Beucephalus then vanish into the Ethereal Plane.
 ## J6c.
 Gulthias Tree
 The players should have no reason to visit the grove of the Gulthias Tree at this time.
-Should they do, this area as described in <span class="citation">Y4.
-Gulthias Tree (p.
+Should they do, this area as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/yester-hill#Y4GulthiasTree">Y4.
+Gulthias Tree</a> (p.
 198)</span>.
 However, replace the last two sentences of the area description with the following text:

 <div class="description">
 <p>A circle of craggy, jagged megaliths stands hunkered down among the undergrowth, draped with rotted vines and overgrown by large brambles and dead shrubs.
 The air here is thick and unseasonably warm, and a sickly, putrid smell chokes the air.</p>